GochoMugo/firecall/README.md

 ### Callbacks and Errors

-In all the asynchronous methods, a **Callback** can be assigned.
+In all the **asynchronous** methods, a **Callback** can be assigned.
 The callback will be executed once response is received.
-In the case of `.onChange()` method, the callback will be inserted every time data changes at the point specified.
+In the case of `.onChange()` method, the callback will be called every time data changes at the point specified.

+Since version 0.1.2, multiple callbacks may be assigned using the **callbacks** parameter.
+The methods/functions, placed in a list and passed to the Firebase methods, will be executed sequentially as ordered in the particular list.

 Functions assigned to **error** are executed when an error occurs while executing the action.
 The following errors may be caught: